Ramaphosa seizes wheel from Mantashe in well received power plan - but details needed - Miningmx

 Presidency takes initiative

-Minerals and Energy Minister Gwede Mantashe has provided some stubborn resistance to these efforts, most notably demonstrated last year when he said the President had “twisted his arm” to make him agree to a degree of liberalisation.
+Minerals and Energy Minister Gwede Mantashe has in the past resisted these efforts, most notably demonstrated last year when he said the President had “twisted his arm” to make him agree to a degree of liberalisation.

 He’s still perceived as obstructive to reforms unblocking private sector power generation, and it is unlikely that he has suddenly dropped his resistance.